Presented to the members of the Buddha Center, Second Life on Saturday, July 5, 2014.

 Conception to Enlightenment

 The Shakyan Republic

-Gotama, as he is consistently called all through the Pali Canon, referring to his family or clan name, was born in Lumbini, in what is now Nepal, about 25 km from the Indian border, in the traditional territory of the Shakyan tribe.
+Gotama, as he is consistently called all through the Pali Canon, referring to his family or clan name, was born in Lumbini, in what is now Nepal, in the traditional territory of the Shakyan tribe.
 “Shakya” means “capable, able.”
 The Shakyan region was an independent tribal confederacy, with its capital in Kapilavastu, but it was politically subject to Kosala, its powerful neighbour to the west, and some Buddhist texts refer to the Buddha as Kosalan.
 The Shakyans were notorious for their pride and love of independence.
 Kosala waged a war of genocide against the Shakyans towards the end of the Buddha’s life.
 Chinese pilgrims visiting the site centuries later described it as desolate.
 Kosala itself was subsequently annexed by the Magadha Empire.
 The language of the Pali Canon is sometimes described as Magadhan.